leandro-matos/100DaysOfSplunk/1. PowerUser/5. Questoes da Prova/readme.md

 - This Workflow Action type sends field values to external resources.
     - Resposta: **POST**

+- Required fields in a data model:
+    - Resposta: **constrains the dataset to only return events that include that field**

+- Which of these are NOT Data Model dataset types:
+    - Resposta: **Lookups**

+- The only way to access and use a dataset is from the Pivot interface.
+    - Resposta: **False**

+- Hidden fields in a data model:
+    - Resposta: **will not be displayed to a Pivot user, but can be used to define other datasets**

+- Fields used in Data Models must already be extracted before creating the datasets.
+    - Resposta: **False**

 ### Materiais de Apoio:
 * Commonly Used Search Commands: https://docs.splunk.com/Documentation/Splunk/latest/Search/GetstartedwithSearch
 * Search Job Inspector: https://docs.splunk.com/Documentation/Splunk/latest/Search/ViewsearchjobpropertieswiththeJobInspector